yuchen1024/Kunlun/README.md

 ## Design Philosophy

 Provide a set of neat interfaces for big integer and ec group operations, with the hope that the code is as succinct as paper description.
-However, the style of interfaces is hard to unify.
+Kunlun support multithreading via OpenMP.
 So far, the library is not stable.
 It will keep evolving.

 ## Issues